enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 MAKE YOUR NOTES FUTURE PROOF
 Searching though past notes like () is often energy consuming.
-When you read through past notes like (highlights, copy paste, links, notes), its often hard to dig out the important parts.
+When you read your past notes like highlights, notes, pasted paragraphs or images... its often hard to dig out the important parts.
 This is because we tend to forget what was interesting about them, as time passes by.
 *This is because most notes aren't future-proof:  Times burries their insights.
 By thetheir insights get burried in as you slowly forget about them.*
 In consequence, we often stock a tons of notes we will never use.